SAP/curated-resources-for-domain-driven-design/blog/0002-core-concepts.md

 # The Core Concepts of Domain-Driven Design

 We all want to create better code as software development teams, and Domain-Driven Design (DDD) is one collaborative approach that can assist us in doing so.
-DDD, at its heart, is an methodology to software development that emphasizes the business area and the issues we're attempting to resolve rather than just the technical execution.
+DDD, at its heart, is a methodology to software development that emphasizes the business area and the issues we're attempting to resolve rather than just the technical execution.

 The ability to establish a shared language between business experts and team members with a technical background like developers is one of the main advantages of DDD.
 We can communicate and work together more effectively if we use words and ideas that everyone engaged in the endeavor is familiar with.
-This shared understanding plays a vital role in making sure that everyone is pursuing the same objectives and prevent misunderstandings.
+This shared understanding plays a vital role in making sure that everyone is pursuing the same objectives and prevents misunderstandings.

 Modular design is promoted by DDD, which is an additional advantage.
 By dividing a system down into smaller, more manageable components, we can think about it more readily and make changes without affecting other portions of the software.
 Long term, this should result in a more adaptable and manageable system.

 Testing and feedback processes are also emphasized in DDD.
-We can make sure that we are creating the correct thing and moving closer to our objectives by regularly verifying our ideas and getting input from peers.
+We can make sure that we are creating the correct thing and moving closer to our objectives by regularly verifying our ideas and getting input from business users, domain experts, and technical peers.

 At the heart of DDD are several core concepts, including: